 Repressive governments use sophisticated digital censorship and surveillance alongside more traditional methods to silence independent media.
 A special report by the Committee to Protect Journalists.
-Eritrea is the world’s most censored country, according to a list compiled by the Committee to Protect Journalists.
-The list is based on CPJ’s research into the use of tactics ranging…
+Published September 10, 2019 Eritrea is the world’s most censored country, according to a list compiled by the Committee to Protect Journalists.
+The list is based on CPJ’s research into the…

 On August 27, 2019, police in Bata, in central Equatorial Guinea, arrested and detained presenter Milanio Ncogo and reporter Ruben Dario Bacale, both employees of the privately owned broadcaster Asonga TV, and held them without charge until September 8, according to Ncogo, who spoke to CPJ over messaging app.